tndduc/go2ductor/README.md

 License
 This project is licensed under the Apache License, Version 2.0.
 ## Author
-This project make by `ductn aka Tran Ngoc Duc aka  🦆🦆🦆` Email : `tnd.duc@gmail.com`
+This project make by `ductn aka Tran Ngoc Duc aka  🦆🦆🦆 and Nguyenvu11` Email : `tnd.duc@gmail.com`